Washington DC Weekend Itinerary – Perfect for 2-3 Days

 The Lincoln Memorial might be one of my favorite spots in Washington DC.
 Not only is the memorial itself an architectural gem, but from the top, you also see the Lincoln Memorial Reflecting Pool with the Washington Monument in the background.

-During our visit, it made me think back to Forest Gump when Tom Hank runs to Jenny.
+During our visit, I thought back to Forest Gump when Tom Hanks ran to Jenny.
 Am I aging myself?!

 The memorial was completed in May 1922, with 36 Doric columns for each state a part of the union before his death.